spree/spree/guides/content/integration/message_basics.md

 ## Message Delivery

-Messages routed through the Integrator are guaranteed to be delivered to their intended Endpoints.
-When attempting to deliver a Message to a Service (i.e. making a Service Request), one of three things can happen.
+Messages routed through the Integrator are guaranteed to be delivered to their intended endpoints.
+When attempting to deliver a message to a service (i.e. making a service request), one of three things can happen.

 ### Successful Delivery

-If the Message is delivered to the Endpoint and it is processed without incident, then the Message can be considered successfully delivered.
-The minimum requirement for an Endpoint to indicate that the Service Request was successful is to return a `200 OK` response, along with the `message_id`.
+If the message is delivered to the endpoint and it is processed without incident, then the message can be considered successfully delivered.
+The minimum requirement for an endpoint to indicate that the service request was successful is to return a `200 OK` response, along with the `message_id`.

-The following is a simple example of an Endpoint built using Sinatra to return the bare minimum required to indicate successful processing of the Message.
+The following is a simple example of an endpoint built using sinatra to return the bare minimum required to indicate successful processing of the message.

 ```ruby
 post '/do_something' do